patriciabialek/Luksus/Luksus/README.txt

 Updated the about page.
 Completed the home page and added a button link to the catalog (still need to input the link).
 Run project - no issues.

+2023-10-10 1406:
+Now in the URL it says AboutUs when we click on the about us page.
+Did this by changing the Privacy.cshtml file to AboutUs.cshtml, changed the Layout privacy attributes to AboutUs, and in the HomeController.cs page, I changed the Privacy() method name to AboutUs() name.